 By definition, customer retention is the act of re-engaging existing consumers to make them order and purchase products from you again.

-The best of them will allow companies to forge long-lasting relationships with their customers.
+The best retention strategies will allow companies, just like Infinit-O, to forge long-lasting relationships with customers.
+Clients will likely stay loyal if they are given excellent service.
 When done right, customer retention can pave the way for more business for your company.

 Why customer retention is important

 It’s just as important as after-sales care, connecting with your existing customers is so much more cost-effective than acquiring new ones.
 This is because you’ve already established mutual trust and recognition with the customer.

 By letting them know how successful their first few purchases are, you’re most likely to get repeat customers.

 According to Harvard Business Review, customer retention just makes sense—no matter what niche or industry you’re in.
 It’s easier to convert known clients, as they already have a history with your business and your products.

 The data shows that it’s just as important to retain customers, as to acquire new ones.

 Some customer retention strategies are subtle, some are a bit more unique, and some are carefully tailored to their best and most loyal customers.
 These tactics are used by most businesses who want to re-engage their audiences.

 On the other hand, some companies like to mix and match strategies, often to know which ones work out the best.
 For example, the good old rewards and points system paired up with coupons is a surefire way to keep customers on your door.